Who writes for this blog?

 Who will read what I write?

 RhetComp’s primary audience is the student body at Stony Brook, particularly members of the Program in Writing and Rhetoric.
 To the extent that word of us gets out to other universities, writing professionals beyond SBU may find our ideas worth reading and responding to.
 Comments on the entries will be moderated for preventing spam and maintaining decorum.

 How can I help promote the blog/conversation?

 Please feel free to share the blog or specific entries on your social/professional networks (Facebook, Twitter, any listserv, etc).
-Please leave comments on any posts that you find interesting.
+Please also leave comments on any posts that you find interesting.
 Even simply “liking” posts will be encouraging to writers.
 Share and like links are placed at the end of each entry.